DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 <!-- default badges end -->
 # Reporting for Angular - How to Integrate Web Report Designer in Angular App

-This example shows how to incorporate Web Report Designer into a client-side app built with Angular.
+This example shows how to incorporate the Web Report Designer into a client-side app built with Angular.
 The example consists of two parts:

-- A server (back-end) ASP.NET Core project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.
+- A server-side (back-end) ASP.NET Core project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.

 - An [Angular](https://angular.io/) front-end client application.

 The `angular-report-designer` contains the sample Angular application created by following the steps in the [Create an Angular Front-End Application with a Report Designer](https://docs.devexpress.com/XtraReports/119431) topic.

-The `ServerSideAspNetCoreReportingApp` folder contains the ASP.NET Core server (back-end) application created as described in the following help topic: [Report Designer Server-Side Configuration (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400196/web-reporting/javascript-reporting/server-side-configuration/report-designer/report-designer-server-side-configuration-asp-net-core).
+The `ServerSideAspNetCoreReportingApp` folder contains the ASP.NET Core server-side (back-end) application created as described in the following help topic: [Report Designer Server-Side Configuration (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400196/web-reporting/javascript-reporting/server-side-configuration/report-designer/report-designer-server-side-configuration-asp-net-core).
 The application enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.

 When you start the back-end application and run the Angular application in the `angular-report-designer` folder, it appears as follows: